daticahealth/cks-docs/source/sections/service-config-tutorials/ingress.md

 **Step 3**
 Generate Kubernetes YAML for the app

-Now that we have chosen a hostname for the application, we can generate the YAML to describe the deployment, service, and ingress resources.
+Now that we have chosen a host name for the application, we can generate the YAML to describe the deployment, service, and ingress resources.
 The `template.sh` script in k8s-example will take care of this for us.

 ```sh
 $ ./template.sh --deployment example --namespace example --image nginxdemos/hello --port 1234 --hostname example.datica-dev.com